sanity-io/sanity-algolia/README.md

 # Sanity + Algolia = ♥️

-Here are some helpers to facilitate serializing your Sanity documents into Algolia records, via custom serializing, optional hidden/visibility filtering and directly syncing to an Algolia index from a Sanity webhook endpoint.
+Here are some helpers to facilitate indexing your Sanity documents as Algolia records, via custom serializing, optional hidden/visibility filtering and directly syncing to an Algolia index from a Sanity webhook endpoint.

 ## Webhook example